 3 person | $14,000 |

-Figures vary slightly year-to-year and by community.
+Figures vary slightly from year to year and by community.

 The RCIP is rapidly gaining attention for its accessible and inclusive structure.
 Here’s what sets it apart: